 Dr. Claude Leblanc chuckled and replied, "I'm glad you find me amusing.
 Now, if you like, let's talk about what happened in the woods.
 Do you remember?"

-Ru turned to face the doctor, crossed his arms, and leaned back against the window frame, "Yes, I remember.
-I was chased by a Hellhound, I almost died and then Vaelan shot it.
-The thing disappeared and here I am, trapped for some reason."
+Ru turned to face the doctor, crossed his arms, and leaned back against the window frame.
+"Yes, I remember.
+I ran into a hellhound and a bunch of imps.
+I thought I was going to die.
+I climbed a tree, and I think I fell.
+So here I am, trapped for some reason."

 Dr. Claude looked up and said somberly, "You can be sure that I asked Vaelan about what happened the other night.
 And I am sorry, Lirui.
 Vaelan told me that he didn't remember any of it."